Geometry of polarised varieties: Introduction

 \item $\vol(K_X+B+N)\le v$. \end{itemize} Then the set of such $(X,\Supp B)$ forms a bounded family.
 If in addition $N\ge 0$, then the set of such $(X,\Supp(B+N))$ forms a bounded family. \end{thm}

 A consequence of this is the following.

-\begin{cor} Let $d$ be a natural number, $v$ be a positive real number, and $\Phi\subset [0,1]$ be a DCC set of rational numbers.
-Consider pairs $(X,B)$ and divisors $N$ on $X$ satisfying the following: \begin{itemize} \item $(X,B)$ is a projective klt Calabi-Yau pair of dimension $d$,
+\begin{cor} Let $d$ be a natural number, $v$ be a positive real number, and $\Phi\subset [0,1]$ be a DCC set of real numbers.
+Consider pairs $(X,B)$ and divisors $N$ on $X$ satisfying the following: \begin{itemize} \item $(X,B)$ is a klt Calabi-Yau pair of dimension $d$,

 \item the coefficients of $B$ are in $\Phi$, and

 \item $N$ is nef and big and integral, and

 \item $\vol(N)\le v$.